 These and the other competitions that go on are rewarded with House Points which, together with house points earned throughout the year lead to a Winning House Cup presented at the end of the year.
 There are also other house cups for the house which has earned the most Commendations and Attendance Points.

 We strongly believe the House system provides a means of encouraging all to do their very best to contribute to the greater good.
 Most importantly it provides an opportunity for students to work with others in a variety of environments.
 This allows leadership skills, caring approaches and peer help and assistance to flourish.
 It is so rewarding to see older students organising events and leading others through example and seeing the younger ones learning and wanting to impress.

-Our Pastoral Support Workers Mr Nicholson, Mrs Bunker are key members of our team.
+Our Pastoral Support Workers, Mrs Bunker, Mr Knill, Miss Shepphard and Mrs Usher are key members of our team.
 They are based in Student Support which is a place where students can go if they encounter a problem or need extra support.
 This could be anything from losing their bag to a fall-out with friends.
-Mr Nicholson and Mrs Bunker will work with them and try to help them move forward.
-Two other members of staff also work in Student Support Mrs Marks (attendance) and Mrs Paddison (admissions, data and other issues).
+Mrs Bunker, Mr Knill, Miss Shepphard and Mrs Usher will work with them and try to help them move forward.
+Three other members of staff also work in Student Support, Mrs Marks (attendance) and Mrs Curtis (admissions, data and other issues) and Mrs Lewis on Fridays.
 If parents have a concern we would encourage them to contact tutors in the first instance but, if the tutor is not available, they are able to contact Student Support.